vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/12_Observations_on_the_History_and_Culture_of_daxi.md

 Nannarāja I was succeeded by his son Tīvaradeva, who acquired the sovereignty of the whole of Kosala.
 53 Connected with Tīvaradeva is the conundrum of the absolute chronology of the history of ancient Kosala.
 Almost everything written about this king concerns his dating.
 54

-The date of the Pāṇd

-. uvaṁśa dynasty of śrīpura
+The date of the Pāṇḍuvaṁśa dynasty of śrīpura

 Two dating criteria are thought to be relevant: 1\) his capital \(obviously Śrīpura, but possibly also called ‘Trivaranagara’\) might have been alluded to in an inscription of Mādhavavarman, the Viṣṇukuṇḍin king; 2\) he might have been a contemporary of the \(Maukhari\) prince Sūryavarman, whose daughter Vāsaṭā